magwenelab/WeavePop/README.md

 #### Module 1 (Optional): Annotate references according to main reference
 `Snakefile-references.smk` -- is a Snakefile to lift over annotations from the main reference into the reference genomes (`{lineage}.fasta`).
    * It currently works with:
-  ` snakemake --snakefile Snakefile-references.smk --cores 1 --use-conda --conda-frontend conda -p`:
+  ` snakemake --snakefile Snakefile-references.smk --cores 1 --use-conda -p`:
       ⚠️ `--cores 1` is because there is a problem if Liftoff runs in parallel because the different jobs try to create `mainReference.gff_db` at the same time and that is not cool.
   * Output: